Our Review of Bobbie Robinson’s Work at Home Institute

 Quick Summary of Work at Home Institute

-Rating: 1 out of 5.
-This is yet another link posting program that makes false claims of easy money.
+Rating: 1 This is yet another link posting program that makes false claims of easy money.

-Our Recommendation: Stay away from this program, which will not help you get set up as a true affiliate marketer and may even get you banned as a spammer by Google.
-Learn how to build a legitimate business online instead.
+The Bottom Line: Stay away from this program, which will not help you get set up as a true affiliate marketer and may even get you banned as a spammer by Google.

 Work at Home Institute (WAHI) has been online since 2013 and makes a very bold claim: By following this program, you can quit your job and make a “sizable income” from home.

 What exactly are you doing to make this sizable income?

 First, you get to read about the rags-to-riches story of Bobbie Robinson, a single mother who worked “really hard” and got laid off.
 Luckily, her daughter pushed her to not give up, and “soon after the nightmare began, I discovered the internet.”

 Following along with Bobbie’s story, we learn that she eventually met a man who worked from home.
 This man told her how he managed to work part-time yet make a comfortable living.
 Bobbie applied to whatever site this man was working for, and just three months later, “I now had an easy work at home job that required 4 hours or less per day.”
 Best of all, “I make millions per year…I am able to buy what I want, take long vacations, and give my daughter the life she always deserved…”

 What is this amazing work at home job that makes Bobbie millions per year for part-time work?